-Every rhinoplasty procedure is highly personalised, with skill and delicacy needed to create a nose which not only functions as it should, but fits well in proportion to the patient’s other facial features.
+Every rhinoplasty procedure is highly personalised, with skill and delicacy needed to create a nose that not only functions as it should but fits well in proportion to other facial features.

-A rhinoplasty is performed under a general anaesthetic, with local anaesthetic used to help with post-operative pain relief.
-An incision will be made on the underside of the nose in the bridge of skin between the nostrils known as the columella, this generally heals very well to be imperceptible at a conversational distance.
+Rhinoplasty is performed under a general anaesthetic, with a local anaesthetic used to help with post-operative pain relief.
+An incision will be made on the underside of the nose in the bridge of skin between the nostrils, known as the columella, this generally heals very well to be imperceptible at a conversational distance.
 Further incisions are made inside the nostrils, separating the skin from the bone and cartilage.

-There are several techniques that may be used for reshaping in nose surgery, depending on the original condition of the nose and the desired outcome.
+Several techniques may be used for reshaping in nose surgery, depending on the original condition of the nose and the desired outcome.

 Additional cartilage may be removed from the ear or deep within the nose (the nasal septum) to replace damaged tissue.
 In some cases, cartilage from a rib, an implant or bone graft may be necessary to repair severe damage.

-There will be some bruising, swelling, occasional bleeding, and drainage which generally subsides about 2 weeks after the operation.
+There will be some bruising, swelling, and occasional bleeding, which generally subsides about 2 weeks after the operation.
 Patients recovering from nose surgery will be required to wear a splint and/or nasal packs to provide septum support and help the nose retain its shape while healing.
-An immediate change is usually evident but the final appearance of the nose may take up to 18 months to be seen particularly at the nasal tip where swelling takes longest to resolve.
+An immediate change is usually evident, but the final appearance of the nose may take up to 18 months to be seen, particularly at the nasal tip, where swelling takes the longest to resolve.

 Scars from nose surgery are generally not visible, as most incisions are made from the inside of the nose.
 A small incision will be made at the base of the nose in more complicated procedures.
 Visible scars can vary depending on the complexity of the rhinoplasty and how well your skin copes with scarring.